KRFOSS/kali-docs/arm/samsung-chromebook/index.md

 ## Kali on Samsung Chromebook - Build-Script Instructions

 Kali does not provide pre-built images for download, but you can still generate one by cloning the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
-The script to use is `chromebook-arm-exynos.sh`.
+The script to use is `chromebook-exynos.sh`.

 Once the build script finishes running, you will have an "img" file in the directory where you ran the script from.
 At that point, the instructions are the same as if you had downloaded a pre-built image.